WofWca/snowflake-generalized/README.md

 - [Install Go](https://go.dev/doc/install).

+WIP: to launch server and client in "better performance" mode, use env variable `SNOWFLAKE_TEST_KCP_FAST3MODE=1`.
+You will also need a proxy that supports this mode.

 ### 1. Set up the broker

 > It is not possible to use the already set up Snowflake broker